 The global exosomes market size is expected to reach USD 2.28 billion by 2030, according to a new report by Grand View Research, Inc., exhibiting a CAGR of 18.8% during the forecast period.
 Nanovesicles, which play a major role in intercellular communication, are anticipated to witness a significant rise in R&D, thus leading to revenue growth in the coming years.

 Application of these vesicles as carriers of functional content such as circulating nucleic acids, lipids, and proteins can be attributed to market growth.
 In addition, exosomes play an important role in immunosurveillance and tumor pathogenesis.
 Increasing research programs focusing on determining the role of exosomes in hepatocellular carcinoma (HCC) is estimated to drive the market.

-Rising number of articles pertaining to exosomal research is encouraging R&D activities in the field.
+The rising number of articles pertaining to exosomal research is encouraging R&D activities in the field.
 Currently, there are more than 4400 articles published about exosomes, with approximately 25% of these published in 2016 alone.
-In addition to the exponential rise in article publication, number of companies engaged in the research is also increasing.
+In addition to the exponential rise in article publication, the number of companies engaged in the research is also increasing.

 These companies are taking advantage of the natural propensity of exosomes for the transmission of macromolecule payloads between cells.
-Application of these molecules in research activities related to therapeutics and diagnostics is projected to result in exponential growth in the coming years.
+The application of these molecules in research activities related to therapeutics and diagnostics is projected to result in exponential growth in the coming years.

 To request a sample copy or view summary of this report, click the link below:

 Further key findings from the report suggest:

 By workflow, the downstream analysis will account for a little over half the market revenue in 2030, due to rising advancements in methods and instruments